otto-de/api-guidelines/content/guidelines/030_REST-GUIDELINES/050_Compatibility/020_Versioning/030_should-not-use-resource-versioned-path.md

 Version numbers in URLs should not be used.
-However, if the preferred versioning option is not possible, [resource versioned path](https://github.com/otto-ec/ottoapi_guidelines/blob/main/content/references/REST/versioning.md#resource-versioned-paths) may be introduced, if absolutely required.
+However, if the preferred versioning option is not possible, a [resource versioned path (internal link)](https://github.com/otto-ec/ottoapi_guidelines/blob/main/content/references/REST/versioning.md#resource-versioned-paths) may be introduced, if absolutely required.